Data controller for this website is Parser compliance d.o.o., Zagreb, Croatia, VAT No: 59211267966.

 hash(website_domain + ip_address + user_agent)

-If you purchase one of our products or services, we may also use your email address to inform you about important updates by email and to advise you on how to get the most out of our products.
+- If you purchase one of our products or services, we will also use your email address to inform you about important updates by email and to advise you on how to get the most out of our products.

-If you do not wish to receive these e-mails, please send as a message to firstname.lastname@example.org or unsubscribe via the unsubscribe button at the bottom of each e-mail.
+- If you do not wish to receive these e-mails, please unsubscribe via the unsubscribe button at the bottom of each e-mail.

 Due to some of our legal obligations, we process contact, payment, and communication data of (former) customers for our regular business operations.
 We send invoices, keep accounts, and store correspondence with (former) customers on our e-mail server and in online work folders.
 We store data in accordance with the relevant laws (e.g. Accounting Act – 11 years).